Sharpening with Diamond Grinding Wheels

 ACC-150 Anti-Corrosion Concentrate for Rust Prevention

-We recommend to always use water when sharpening with Tormeks Diamond Wheels, as water cooled sharpening prolongs the life of the wheel and provides a finer surface.
-It is also possible to sharpen without water.
+It is recommended to always utilize water with Tormek's Diamond Wheels, as water-cooled sharpening prolongs wheel life while providing a finer surface.
+However, it is possible to sharpen without water as well.

-When the diamond layer is touched by the swarf from your tool, pores will be created in the nickel coating, exposing the steel core.
-Therefore, always use the ACC-150 Anti-Corrosion Concentrate in the water when sharpening with water to prevent rust on the grinding wheel.
-Add 10 ml of concentrate to 250 ml water (~4%).
-Every diamond grinding wheel comes with a 150 ml bottle of anti-corrosion concentrate.
+When the diamond layer encounters swarf from your tool, pores may form in the nickel coating, exposing the steel core.
+Hence, always mix ACC-150 Anti-Corrosion Concentrate into the water while sharpening to avoid rust on the grinding wheel.
+Add 10 ml of concentrate to 250 ml of water (~4%).
+Each diamond grinding wheel is supplied with a 150 ml bottle of anti-corrosion concentrate.

-If you want to save the mix overnight, remember to lower the water trough to prevent discoloration on the diamond wheel.
-As long as there is water in the water trough, the concentrate retains its characteristics.
+If you wish to save the mixture overnight, ensure you lower the water trough to prevent discoloration on the diamond wheel.
+As long as water remains in the trough, the concentrate maintains its properties.

-Please note that ACC-150 does not contain any fungicide, so be aware that no biological particles are left in the water trough if you want to save your mix.
-It is also good to let the diamond wheel drain after use.
+It is essential to note that ACC-150 does not contain any fungicide, therefore ensuring no biological particles are left in the trough if you intend to keep the mixture.
+It is also advisable to allow the diamond wheel to drain after use.

 Diamond Grinding Wheels